PointsCoder/OpenReal2Sim/docs/HowToUse.md

 HOST_UID=$(id -u) HOST_GID=$(id -g) docker compose -p "$USER" -f docker/compose.yml run -p 7860:7860 openreal2sim
 ```

+**Note**: We have mounted several volumes so that checkpoints will be cached even if the container is removed.
+You can change the volume mappings by modifying the `docker/compose.yml` file.
+For example, the cache directory for Hunyuan3D on the host machine is set to `~/.cache/hy3dgen`, you can change it to `/data/hy3dgen` if preferred.

 The following steps are all performed inside the docker container.

 For the first-time use, **inside the docker container**, run the following script to download pretrained checkpoints and compile c++/cuda extensions: